Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA

 \subsection{Rank-iteration Analysis}

-We conducted an ablation study to investigate the impact of the LoRA rank together with the number of iterations $T$ on the performance of the DCAMA model. \cref{fig:rank} illustrates how performance varies across rank values over successive adaptation iterations.
+We conducted an ablation study to investigate the impact of the LoRA rank together with the number of iterations $T$ on the performance of the DCAMA model.
+Figure~\ref{fig:rank} illustrates how performance varies across rank values over successive adaptation iterations.
 The results show that the rank value plays a significant role in model effectiveness.
 Initially, performance improves as the rank increases, stabilizing around $r = 2^{8}$.
 However, performance degrades substantially at $r = 2^{9}$ and $r = 2^{10}$, a trend that persists across iterations and suggests the onset of catastrophic forgetting due to overparameterization.

 In contrast, lower ranks exhibit a different behavior: performance tends to peak early and then slightly decline, likely due to underfitting.
 Higher ranks achieve peak performance in fewer iterations, indicating faster adaptation.
 However, due to inherent randomness in the few-shot setting and the limited number of iterations, slight oscillations in performance are observed across ranks.